 - 3.0 Cumulative Grade Point Average: Students must achieve a 3.0 cumulative GPA to enroll in clinical internship courses or graduate clinical seminars. - Observation Hours: undergraduate student clinicians must complete 25 observation hours beyond hours beyond what they accrue as part of their Augustana CSD coursework.
 Students may complete observations in-person or through Master Clinician Network.
-Prospective student clinicians must turn in to the Center Director fully completed RECORD OF UNDERGRADUATE SUPERVISED OBSERVATION HOURS and DIRECT OBSERVATION forms by the Tuesday of week 2 of the semester in which the student is enrolled in CSD-425.
-Speech-language pathologists and audiologists whom students observe must hold the ASHA Certificate of Clinical Competence (CCC).
-Students are responsible for securing their own observation opportunities and also are responsible for meeting all related requirements of individual sites (e.g., fingerprinting, reading about site-specific regulations, etc.).
-Student observers should dress and behave professionally at all observation skills. - Blood Borne Pathogens Training: Prospective student clinicians must complete online blood borne pathogens training and pass a related quiz.
+Prospective student clinicians must turn in to the Center Director fully completed RECORD OF UNDERGRADUATE SUPERVISED OBSERVATION HOURS and DIRECT OBSERVATION forms by the end of fall semester of their junior year.
+For in-person observations, speech-language pathologists and audiologists whom students observe must hold the ASHA Certificate of Clinical Competence (CCC).
+Students who opt to complete inperson observations are responsible for securing their own observation opportunities and also are responsible for meeting all related requirements of individual sites (e.g., fingerprinting, reading about site-specific regulations, etc.).
+Student observers for in-person observations should dress and behave professionally at all observation skills. - Blood Borne Pathogens Training: Prospective student clinicians must complete online blood borne pathogens training and pass a related quiz.
 The Clinic Coordinator or an HR professional will email each student a link to follow to complete this requirement. - Background Check: Prior to week 1 of their first semester of clinical practicum, students must complete a background check by submitting payment and completing documents related to this requirement.
 The Clinic Coordinator will email each student a link to follow to complete this requirement.
-Students who have been convicted of felonies, who have violations that relate to children, or who have a record that would prevent them from securing professional licensure for speech-language pathology or audiology practice in the state of Illinois will not be allowed to complete a clinical internship. - Safe Interactions with Children: Prospective clinicians must annually complete online safe interactions with children training and pass a related quiz.
+Students who have been convicted of felonies, who have violations that relate to children, or who have a record that would prevent them from securing professional licensure for speech-language pathology or audiology practice in the state of Illinois will not be allowed to complete a clinical internship. - Protect Children: Prospective clinicians must annually complete online safe interactions with children training and pass a related quiz.
 The Clinic Coordinator or HR professional will email each student a link to follow to complete this requirement. - HIPAA: Prospective clinicians must annually complete online HIPAA training and pass a related quiz.
 The Clinic Coordinator or HR professional will email each student a link to follow to complete this requirement. - Clinical Mentoring Experience: One semester prior to enrolling in the first clinic internship course, undergraduate students must serve for at least one semester as a mentee to a senior or graduate clinician for at least one client.
 Mentees are expected to increase their involvement in the clients' sessions from the beginning to the end of the term and to follow all Center policies.
-Mentees who demonstrate unprofessional behavior or who do fail to demonstrate competency consistent with their level of experience may not be allowed to enroll in clinic internship.
+Mentees who demonstrate unprofessional behavior or who fail to demonstrate competency consistent with their level of experience may not be allowed to enroll in clinic internship.